rstudio/rstudio-conf-2022-program/python/designing-internal-tools-for-multi.md

 talk_id: 22038
 talk_slug: designing-internal-tools-for-multi
 talk_type: regular
+talk_tags: [design, interop, process, tool]
 session_slug: python
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Designing internal tools for multi-lingual teams
+talk_title: "Designing internal tools for multi-lingual teams"
 # A short version of the title, suitable for small displays
 talk_title_short: Designing internal tools for multi-lingual teams
 # A link to your talk's materials, when ready